IceWreck/ExponentialQuizDjango/README.md

-# Django School
+# Exponential Quiz
+Online quiz app with exponential scoring.
+Built for a CCS-TIET event.

-Credits to [SIBTC](https://github.com/sibtc/django-multiple-user-types-example/) for the base quiz layout and workings.
+Credits to [SIBTC](https://github.com/sibtc/django-multiple-user-types-example/) for the base quiz layout and mechanism.

 ## Running the Project Locally